PeterCamilleri/mysh/README.md

 $ mysh
 /cygdrive/c/Sites/mysh
 mysh>
 ```

 Now the user (that's you) may enter commands that hopefully increase the level
 of awesome coolness in the known universe.
 Entropy does not take vacations so
 hop to it! :-)

+Now that we've launched mysh, what exactly does it do?
+This can be summarized
+in just two words: Boot and REPL.

+###Boot

+The boot/initialization  process of mysh is somewhat modeled after (inspired
+by) that of the famous bash shell.
+On startup:

+1. Process pre-boot options.
+Some command line options are processed early.
+These are --help, -h, -?, --init, -i, --no-init, -ni, and --quit.
+See above
+for details on these.
+2. Try to load and execute the mysh init file.
+There are two possible files
+for this role.
+They are the ~/mysh_init.mysh and ~/mysh_init.rb files.
+If
+both files should be present, the .mysh file is processed and the .rb is
+ignored.
+NOTE: If an init file should be specified with the --init (-i)
+option, or disabled with the --no-init (-ni) option, this step is skipped.
+3. The rest of the command line options are processed at this time.
+Again,
+see above for details.

 ###REPL